Interactive Brokers - U.S. Fixed Income Calendar: The Week Ahead

-Note: This material was originally produced for IBKR Traders' Insight on September 28, 2018.
+Note: This material was originally published on IBKR Traders' Insight on October 8, 2018.

 The analysis in this material is provided for information only and is not and should not be construed as an offer to sell or the solicitation of an offer to buy any security.
 To the extent that this material discusses general market activity, industry or sector trends or other broad-based economic or political conditions, it should not be construed as research or investment advice.
 To the extent that it includes references to specific securities, commodities, currencies, or other instruments, those references do not constitute a recommendation by IB to buy, sell or hold such investments.
 This material does not and is not intended to take into account the particular financial conditions, investment objectives or requirements of individual customers.
 Before acting on this material, you should consider whether it is suitable for your particular circumstances and, as necessary, seek professional advice.